PrefectHQ/prefect-aws/docs/ecs_guide.md

     - Notice that the CPU and Memory allocations are relatively small.
 The worker's main responsibility is to submit work through API calls to AWS, _not_ to execute your Prefect flow code.

     !!! tip
         To avoid hardcoding your API key into the task definition JSON see [how to add environment variables to the container definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-envvar-secrets-manager.html#secrets-envvar-secrets-manager-update-container-definition).
+The API key must be stored as plain text, not the key-value pair dictionary that it is formatted in by default.

   5. **Register the task definition**